build-on-aws/content/tutorials/build-a-real-time-asset-tracking-app-with-amazon-location/index.md

 date: 2023-04-27
 ---

 Asset tracking is critical to supply chain operations.
-Whether it is tracking trucks across the country, or last mile deliveries around a neighborhood, knowing where your fleet is located can add business value around loss prevention, sustainability, and overall cost savings.
-You can read about how one customer, Geo.me [saved 90% by using Amazon Location Service](https://aws.amazon.com/solutions/case-studies/geo-me-case-study/) for asset tracking and other geospatial workloads.
+Whether it is tracking trucks across the country or last mile deliveries around a neighborhood, knowing where your fleet is located can add business value around loss prevention, sustainability, and [overall cost savings](https://aws.amazon.com/solutions/case-studies/geo-me-case-study/).
 In this tutorial, we will deploy a simple web application that shows an asset's current location, as well as historical location.
-We'll then use AWS IoT Core to simulate a vehicle, making use of the MQTT protocol, a lightweight messaging protocol designed for IoT use-cases.
+We'll then use AWS IoT Core to simulate a vehicle, making use of the MQTT protocol, a lightweight messaging protocol designed for IoT use cases.
 We will cover how to:

 - Use [AWS Amplify](https://aws.amazon.com/amplify/) to build a web application to display current and historical device locations on a map
 - Configure Amazon Location Service [trackers](https://docs.aws.amazon.com/location/latest/developerguide/geofence-tracker-concepts.html) to store location data